LuXeVi1/KMUTT-CPE342-PlayerIntelligenceSystem_KaggleCompetition/Report/Report.md

 *   **Segmentation Logic:** The model successfully distinguished segments using a mix of time-investment and monetary-investment features.
 *   **Strategic Value:** Enables targeted marketing strategies, such as retention campaigns for Casuals and VIP services for Whales.

+### 3.4 Common Mistakes & Failed Experiments
+*   **Feature Selection Oversight:** We couldn't achieve a higher prediction score because we dropped the player ID and never included it in the features.
+Turns out, it's the most important feature for this classification task.

 ---

 ## 4. Task 3: Spending Prediction